arn008/kubernetes-workshop/advanced.en.md

 More information and extended configuration: [https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 ### 2. Ingress
-We would like to setup an 'API gateway' for our application in stead of a new external IP for every load balancer service.
+We would like to setup an 'API gateway' for our application instead of a new external IP for every load balancer service.
 Kubernetes introduced the Ingress for this.

 Create a deployment and service (no load balancer) for both `rubenernst/kubernetes-playground:1.0.2` and `rubenernst/kubernetes-user-service:1.0.1`.

 Create an ingress that will route `/playground` to the playground application and `/users` to the user service.
 It can take up to a couple of minutes until the ingress is setup.
 You can receive the IP through `kubectl get ingress`.
 Even after the IP is supplied you can get 404's.
-Please have more patients :).
+Please have more patient :).

 Hints:
  - Specify no host.